 “I was really impressed with the way they squared on some balls and drove them,” said Socash.
 “I think they might have had eight home runs on a 200-foot fence.”

 Maddie Frank (2-4, 2B, R) led off, and beat out an infield single.
 Molly Friel followed and reached on an error to make it first and second.
 CeCe Figueroa worked a one out walk to load the bases, and Angela Beadle brought two in with a base hit to short center.

 When Hannah Aker reached on an error, another two runs came in, and all of a sudden it was a 6-4 game.
 Though Pittston escaped with no further damage, the energy on the Oxford bench was through the roof.

 “I just wanted to get on base any way I could,” said Frank.
 “It wasn’t the greatest hit, but it put me on base.
 We’ve been pretty good with coming up with runs when we need them, so I thought we’d be able to get back in it.
 We just came up a little short today.”

 The Hornets did a pretty nice job getting the bat on the ball and putting it in play.
-The Pittston starter Gianna Adams, though only a sophomore, registered he 300th career strikeout in the game, including over 200 this year, and had tossed two no-hitters this postseason.
+The Pittston starter Gianna Adams, though only a sophomore, registered he 300th career strikeout in the game, and including over 200 this year, and had tossed two no-hitters this season.
 But Oxford hitters managed seven hits, and its four runs scored was the most allowed by Adams all year.